A side hustle is a way to earn extra money on the side, either in addition to your regular job or, for some people, in place of it.

 - Rent Your Stuff.
 Everything from tools (Peerrenters, Toolsity) to cars (Getaround) and RVs (Outdoorsy) can be shared in this economy.

 - Share Your Data.
 Whether it’s just the sites you click on, what you purchase, or even letting a bot mine your data, there is money to be had from your data.
 (And let’s face it, other companies will be making money from that, so why shouldn’t you?)
 Sites like Ibotta will pay you to overshare (this one for just taking pics of your receipts that include preselected offers).
-You can earn rewards and points on ShopTracker for giving insights into your Amazon purchases, and get paid by MobileXpression for downloading apps (for their market research purposes).
+You can get paid by MobileXpression for downloading apps (for their market research purposes).
 Data is everywhere, and it wants to be free.
 Don’t let it.

 - Seasonal / Gift Wrapping.
 Yes, your fingers may be numb at the end of the day, but this type of work involves literally one month of making boxes look nice.